pgdogdev/docs/docs/features/load-balancer/transactions.md

 ### Replication lag

-While transactions are used to atomically change multiple tables, they can also be used to manually route `SELECT` queries to the primary database.
+Since PgDog sends all manual transactions to the primary, they can also be used to send `SELECT` queries to the primary as well.

 For example:

 ```postgresql
 BEGIN;